johnroper100/dropplets/plugins/i18n-Locale.md

 The internationalization of systems on Windows using Apache / PHP with UTF-8, setlocale and gettext has documented problems.
 I tested several solutions and alternatives to operate simply and none had a productive outcome.

-If you want to use another approach to the problem, you have some links in the internal review of the plugin file that might help.
+If you want to use another approach to the problem, you have some links below that might help.

 This solution did not use the files .mo but files .po.